 Safe practice and the safe use of apparatus and equipment is stressed at all times.

-Pupils will be able to choose to study GCSE PE in Years 10 and 11.
+Pupils will be able to choose to study GCSE PE or Cambridge National Sports Science in Years 10 and 11.

 Pupils are able to take part in both recreational and competitive sports after school with a large number of our pupils taking part in various activities at local and regional level.

 Key Stage 3 Curriculum Maps

 - CAMBRIDGE NATIONAL Sport studies LM

 - Curriculum Map YEAR 7